-Enoteca’s been dishing up some of the best pasta in town for eleven years, and their gnocchi with pork and fennel sausage, truffle tapenade, and Parmigiano Reggiano is a must-try Brisbane dish!
+Enoteca’s been dishing up some of the best pasta in town for eleven years, and their gnocchi with pork and fennel sausage, truffle tapenade, and parmesan cream is a must-try Brisbane dish!
 Pair it with a glass from the unique wine list, which heavily features vini naturali (that’s natural wines, amore).

 Veni, vidi, vici, vino… these Teneriffe and Fish Lane staples by the same team deliver the most consistently delicious Italian food in town.
 While the daily specials are always hard to skip, we can’t look pasta the everlasting pappardelle with duck and tomato ragu.

-This Sydney import plates up some classically-inspired, contemporary takes on great Italian food, and their signature dish is as impressive as their sweeping views; succulent Moreton Bay blue swimmer crab and mascarpone-filled ravioli with black garlic crema makes for a good time, every time (especially when paired with a glass from their award-winning wine list).
+This Sydney import plates up some classically-inspired, contemporary takes on great Italian food, and their signature dish is as impressive as their sweeping views: succulent Moreton Bay blue swimmer crab and mascarpone-filled ravioli with black garlic crema makes for a good time, every time.

 Because life’s too short for soggy pasta.